-Medical instrument technicians are an enormously important part of patient care, and they’re not just found at hospitals.
-As a trained professional, you’ll be needed anywhere from hospitals and outpatient care centers to dental offices and assisted living facilities across the country.
-Basically, wherever there are patients, there’s a need for your services.
+Medical instrument technicians are a hugely important part of patient care, so they’re not just found at hospitals.
+As a trained professional, you’ll be needed anywhere from outpatient care centers to dental offices to assisted living facilities across the country.
+Basically, wherever there are patients, your services are required.

 4. Work on a Team and by Yourself

-You’ll find that you’ve got a lot of flexibility in this line of work, and you’ll be expected to manage your tasks without a lot of supervision.
-That said, receiving orders from senior staff members is part of the job, so being able to take initiative (and constructive criticism) go a long way here.
+When you become a sterile processing tech, you’ll discover that there’s plenty of flexibility in this line of work – and you’ll be expected to manage tasks without a lot of supervision.
+That said, receiving orders from senior staff members is part of the job, so being able to take initiative (and constructive criticism) will take you far.

 5. You Enjoy Solving Problems

-Are you the kind of person who, when encountering tricky situations in your daily life, is able to analyze the situation and come to a quick conclusion?
-Anyone in the medical field will tell you that things can go wrong at any time, but a calm demeanor and the ability to solve problems will save lives.
+When encountering tricky situations in your daily life, are you able to analyze the situation and come to a quick conclusion?
+Anyone in the medical field knows that things can go wrong at any time, but a calm demeanor and the ability to solve problems can help save lives.

 6. You’ll Keep People Healthy

 Though you might not have many (if any) patient interactions, that doesn’t mean you aren’t a crucial part of the allied healthcare community.
-As a sterile processing technician, you’re the linchpin between sanitary tools and the professionals who use them.
-You’re also the person who catalogs and inspects all materials used, so if something is broken or functioning improperly, you are the one to catch it before it can cause possible harm.
+As a sterile processing technician, you’re the linchpin between sterile tools and the professionals who use them.
+You’ll also catalog and inspect all materials used, so if something is broken or functioning improperly, you’re the one who catches it before it can cause possible harm.

 7. You’ve Got a Critical Eye

-Are you the type of person who can spot a needle in a haystack?
-Do you keep your desk or locker meticulously organized (so much so that your friends tease you about it)?
+Can you spot a needle in a haystack?
+Do you keep your desk or locker meticulously organized ?
 In this line of work, your ability to spot something slightly askew can mean the difference between life and death.